 Students who earn a score of less than 80% on any of the three qualifying examinations will be considered to have failed the qualifying examination.
-If the student wishes to continue in the AuD program, he/she must submit a written declaration to the Director of Graduate Studies (Chair) requesting an opportunity to repeat the qualifying exam.
+If the student wishes to continue in the AuD program, they must submit a written declaration to the Director of Graduate Studies (Chair) requesting an opportunity to repeat the qualifying exam.
 This declaration must be submitted before the student is able to enroll in their next semester course work.
-If a request to repeat the qualifying exam is received, the qualifying exam committee will specify the date by which her repeat exam must be completed.
+If a request to repeat the qualifying exam must be completed.
 In accord with the regulations of the Graduate College, this reexamination may occur no sooner than the beginning of the following term.
 Students are allowed to retake the qualifying examination only once.
 A second failure will result in dismissal from the AuD program.

-All AuD students must demonstrate the clinical competencies described in the current ASHA standards in order to graduate.
+All AuD students must demonstrate the clinical competencies described in the current ASHA CAA and CFCC standards in order to graduate.
 At the end of each clinical experience the clinical competencies that are expected for the student's level of experience and those achieved by the student are reviewed with the student by the student's clinical instructor.
-The Director of Clinical Education - Audiology monitors students' progress towards obtaining competencies each semester and can make adjustments to clinical assignments based on progress.
+The Director of Clinical Programs - Audiology monitors students' progress towards obtaining competencies each semester and can make adjustments to clinical assignments based on progress.